This is the fiftieth in a series of reviews of the best dive resort locations around the world. In this post, the focus is the Cayman Islands.

 A Sampling of Cayman Islands Dive Sites

 USS Kittiwake (Grand Cayman): 17 meters (55 feet), 77 meter (251 foot) submarine rescue vessel decommissioned in 1994, scuttled to become an artificial reef in 2011, part of a protected marine park, many easy penetration possibilities into major chambers, reef and fish life still early in development, groupers and angelfish, great photo opportunities, all levels

-Stingray City (Grand Cayman): 2 meters (6.6 feet) average depth, sandbar that developed as a feeding station for southern stingrays which hang out there in droves, gentle interaction is possible, best to go in the afternoons to avoid crowds, snorkeler and all levels
+Stingray City (Grand Cayman): 2 meters (6.6 feet) average depth, a sandbar that developed as a feeding station for southern stingrays which hang out there in droves, gentle interaction is possible, best to go in the afternoons to avoid crowds, snorkeler, and all levels

 Babylon (Grand Cayman): 12-30 meters (40-100 feet), pinnacle and canyon with swim throughs, hanging garden of rope sponges, sea whips and fans, plate and black corals, tube worms, anemones, parrotfish, triggerfish, Creole wrasses, rock beauties, chromis and pelagics like barracuda and tarpon, all levels

 Eagle Ray Rock (Grand Cayman): 15-46 meters (50-150 feet), rocky pinnacle topping at 15 meters (50 feet), crack with a swim through, nearby coral heads, rich encrusting invertebrates, black corals, angelfish, green moray eels, great barracuda, pelagic stingrays, turtles, eagle rays and hammerhead sharks deep, experienced level